Did you know that by donating to Goodwill you’re also helping our planet?

 Here’s how it happens:

-Reduce: By making donating convenient and easy with 12 donation centers, we reduce the amount of materials that would otherwise end up in landfills.
+Reduce: By making donating convenient and easy with 8 donation locations, we reduce the number of materials that would otherwise end up in landfills.

-Recycle: What isn’t in a marketable condition, we disassemble and separate the materials that is in turn sold to reputable state recyclers or salvage buyers.
-This means more funding for our education, job placement and job training programs!
+Recycle: What isn’t in a marketable condition, we disassemble and separate the materials that are in turn sold to reputable state recyclers or salvage buyers.
+This means more funding for our education, job placement, and job training programs!

-Revenue from recycling efforts is significant to funding Goodwill job development programs and services to our program participants.
-So instead of tossing that single shoe you found under the bed with no mate, consider the impact donating an item to be recycled can make to someone using Goodwill career services!
+Revenue from recycling efforts is significant for funding Goodwill job development programs and services to our program participants.

 Learn more about Goodwill’s National Donate Movement and calculate how much you personally kept out of landfills.